-I’m obsessed with these J. Crew merino wool sweaters because they’re light yet incredibly warm.
-I’ve also had one for years and it has remained in good quality even though I’ve worn it repeatedly.
+I’m obsessed with merino wool sweaters because they’re light yet incredibly warm.
+I’ve had them for years and they remain in good quality even though I’ve worn them repeatedly.
 Depending on how cold it is, I’ll layer two of them to keep me warm.

-Learn more about why merino wool is the best fabric for travel!
+Learn why merino wool is the best fabric for travel!

 When it’s very cold, I also layer thermals underneath all my clothing.
 They’re made from merino wool – and these are truly the absolute best fabric for thermals.
 If you’re only going to invest in one merino wool item make sure it’s thermals!